joyent/vera/docs/interface.md

 ### Receive Notifications

 Notifications are sent from the server to the client.
 Clients must process notifications in the order they are recieved.
-Clients must ack each notification they successfully processed.
+Clients ack notification they successfully processed in a heartbeat request.
 Vera chooses at least once delivery (rather than at most once delivery) so clients can receive duplicate notifications.
+Since all notifications are tied to a Raft index, clients can disregard notifications that have a lower index than what they are heartbeating with.

 Request (from server):
 ```